snowfela/Tableau-Interactive-Dashboard/README.md

 ## 📘 Overview
 This project demonstrates the creation of an **interactive business dashboard** using Tableau Public.
-It uses the **Sample - Superstore** dataset to visualize key performance metrics such as **Sales, Profit, and Profit Ratio** across categories, segments, and geographic regions.
+It utilizes the **Sample - Superstore** dataset to visualize key performance metrics, including **Sales, Profit, and Profit Ratio**, across categories, segments, and geographic regions.

 Through this project, I learned foundational Tableau concepts, including:
 - Connecting and relating multiple data tables